Get back into better shape. Random discounts coming and going this month.

-You will find yourself confused about how much to eat, and what to eat when you do get a break.
+You will find yourself confused about how much to eat and what to eat when you do get a break.
 And unless you’re organised, shopping and cooking go out the door and drive-thru fast meals start to replace quality foods.

 Step back.
 Look at your roster and write down where your eating plan is falling down.

-Total sit down job.
+Total sit down job

 The human body is designed to move – walk, lift, jump, run – not just sit there like a lump of lard.
 Fidgeting is an example of incidental movement – get those feet and hands tapping when you notice your body not moving - but there are better ways to move your body more.

 If you’ve got a seated lifestyle and you are overweight, you need to find a way to get standing for another 2.5 hrs each day.
+How to do this?

-Friday night drinks.
+Friday night drinks

 Alcohol is wicked.
 A few drinks stimulate your appetite.
 That makes you more vulnerable to snacking and making impulse decisions around food choice: “What the heck, I’ll eat whatever’s on the menu”.
 Sound familiar?

-Working over lunch and breaks.
+Working over lunch and breaks

 Working and eating at the same time means you’re probably not paying good attention to both tasks.
 And because eating is such a practiced skill, it will be the eating task that is switched over to auto-pilot.
-When this happens you won’t notice how much you’ve eaten or in fact may forget that you’ve eaten because you have no memory of the food!
+When this happens you won’t notice how much you’ve eaten or in fact may even forget that you’ve eaten because you have no memory of the food!

 Time out also allows your brain to refresh and your body relax so you’ll be even more productive when you return to work.

-Catering at meetings.
+Catering at meetings

-Good hydration equals better skin and clearer thinking with better mental concentration and better hand-eye coordination.There’s less chance of constipation, kidney stones, urinary tract infections (UTIs), and gout.
+Good hydration equals clearer thinking with better mental concentration and better hand-eye coordination.There’s less chance of constipation, kidney stones, urinary tract infections (UTIs), and gout.